 Last stop!
 Please exit to the left.

-For Aare rafting beginners, we recommend getting out at the Eichholz river pool and campgrounds.
-Here the Aare is relatively shallow, and you can stand on the riverbed, making it easy to pull the boat on land.
+For those who are new to boating on the Aare river, we recommend getting out at Eichholz campground.
+It is comparatively shallow there and you can stand in the water, which makes it easier for you to pull your inflatable boat on land.

 For those who want to squeeze every last drop of enjoyment out of their Aare trip, the absolute final stopping point can be found after the Marzili pool, on the left side before Dalmazi bridge.
 You can already see the wooden wall from afar.
 Sail up alongside the wall so that you don’t miss the spot to get out directly afterwards.
 This is the last stop for all Aare rafters.
 There is danger beyond this point, since shortly afterward come the rapids at the Schwellenmätteli weir.